phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 # Development Credits
 The Phoronix Test Suite is based upon the extensive testing and internal tools developed by [Phoronix.com](http://www.phoronix.com/) since 2004 along with support from leading tier-one computer hardware and software vendors.
 The principal architects of the Phoronix Test Suite are [Michael Larabel](http://www.michaellarabel.com/) and Matthew Tippett.
-The phoronix-test-suite, pts_Graph, Phoromatic, Phodevi, tandem_Xml, and nye_Xml are some of the related open-source projects provided by [Phoronix Media](http://www.phoronix-media.com/) .
+The phoronix-test-suite, pts_Graph, Phoromatic, Phodevi, and nye_Xml are some of the related open-source projects provided by [Phoronix Media](http://www.phoronix-media.com/) .